CodeWithFrida/to-do-list/README.md

 # To Do List

-Another small JS project, this time a To Do list.
+Another small JS project, this time a To Do List.
 <img src="todolist.png">